 When handlers fire

-renderError($status, ?$exception) is called from every error site in the framework — 14 of them:
+renderError($status, ?$exception) is called from every error site in the framework:

 Site Status Trigger